hadronized/kak-tree-sitter/docs/contributor/design.md

 [https://github.com/helix-editor/helix](https://github.com/helix-editor/helix) for queries, but that is not an obligation.

-The end goal is to make `ktsctl` always target [https://github.com/hadronized/kak-tree-sitter](https://github.com/hadronized/kak-tree-sitter) for both grammars and queries, but that will require adding support for the languages manually / hand-crafting a bit.

 ## Colorschemes

 When highlighting a buffer, `kak-tree-sitter` traverses tree-sitter capture groups and transforms them to make them